CosmicFusion/fedora-amdgpu-pro/README.md

 While yes AMD driver stack is mostly open-source , as some parts remains proprietary like :

-- The legacy/pal/orca OpenCL drivers. (required for darktable , resolve & blender (< 3.0) .)
+- The legacy/pal/orca OpenCL drivers. (required for darktable , resolve & blender (< 3.0) , they also behave better than the ROCm OpenCL implentation when using wine .)
 - The industrial OpenGL drivers (required for resolve.)
 - The Advanced Media Framework (required for GPU H.264/H.265 encoding)
 - Vulkan drivers with ray tracing capabilities